adevur/docker-easy-samba/docs/DOCUMENTATION.md

 ### `config.shares.setPath()` method
 This is a method that can be used in order to change the path of an existing share of the `shares` section of an instance of `ConfigGen`.

-- PARAMETERS: `sharename` and `path`
+- ARGUMENTS: `sharename` and `path`

   - PARAMETER `sharename`: it is a string that contains the name of the share

   - PARAMETER `path`: it is a string that contains the new path of the specified share

 EXAMPLE:
 ```js